crownstone/crownstone-lib-nodejs-cloud/docs/CLOUD_API.md

 <details>
 <summary><i>async</i> setSwitch(percentage: number)</summary>

-> Get the last known switch state of a Crownstone.
-Keep in mind that a user can opt-out of sending the Crownstone state to the cloud via
-> the privacy settings in the Crownstone app.
+> Switch the Crownstone to a certain percentage.
+If the Crownstone cannot dim, all values larger than 0 will turn on the Crownstone via the relay.
 >
+> Enabling dimming on a Crownstone is done via the Crownstone app.
+>
 > - Parameters
 >   - **percentage**(number): value between 0 and 100.
-If the Crownstone cannot dim, all values larger than 0 will turn on the Crownstone via the relay.
 >
 > - Example
 >   ```js